rachelaska/Titanic-Shipwreck-Survival-Prediction-ML-Models/README.md

 | **Random Forest**      | Training      | 97.9%    | 98.2%     | 97.6%  | 97.9%    |
 |                        | Validation    | 81.0%    | 82.4%     | 79.6%  | 81.0%    |

+## **Ethical Considerations**

+- **Bias**: The model relies heavily on features like **gender (Sex)** and **passenger class (Pclass)**, reflecting historical biases in survival rates.
+- **Missing Data**: Imputation of missing values (e.g., **Age**, **Cabin**) may introduce inaccuracies.
+- **Data Privacy**: Using Titanic passenger data assumes the data is public or used ethically.
+Modern datasets must ensure compliance with privacy laws like GDPR.
+- **Unbalanced Classes**: Unequal distribution of survivors and non-survivors could affect fairness in predictions.
+- **Miuse of Predictions**: Misinterpreting predictions as deterministic rather than probabilistic could lead to harmful decision-making in contexts such as healthcare or disaster management
+- **Interpretability**: ML models, especially ensemble methods like Random Forest, can be complex and challenging to interpret for non-technical stakeholders.

+--

 ## **Conclusion**

 ### **Best Model: Random Forest Classifier**